xinabox/arduino-OC06/README.md

 This module can be purchased on [Xinabox CC](https://xinabox.cc/products/OC06/).

 ## About the OC06
-This ☒CHIP forms part of the output modules and is equiped DRV8825 Stepper Motor Controller to precisely drive and control a connected stepper motor.
+This ☒CHIP forms part of the output modules and is equipped DRV8825 Stepper Motor Controller to precisely drive and control a connected stepper motor.

 The OC06 ☒CHIP is housed in an compact 2U×2U chip with three connection ports.